sunnysideup/silverstripe-salesforcepartner/README.md

 # Install

- 1. add your wsdl file to your mysite folder and make sure it is protected, see below
+ 1. add your wsdl file to your app folder and make sure it is protected, see below
  2. add to Silverstripe install as per usual
- 3. see: `salesforcepartner/_config/salesforceconfig.yml.example` and implement in mysite as you see fit.
+ 3. see: `salesforcepartner/_config/salesforceconfig.yml.example` and implement in app as you see fit.
 You will definitely need to set the login credentials

 # Getting Credentials